ccornfield/kals_stitches/README.md

 This is the page that handles displaying post order information that would not normally be present in the previous two screens and also to inform the user that their order was indeed successful.
 The unique information displayed on this page consists of the order number and the order date, the former of which is randomly generated in order to have each transaction be completely unique for the purposes of the user later being able to access their own user history.
 This same page is also used for displaying a users order when they look in their profiles order history.
 At the bottom of the page, the user is given a buttom to take them back to the home page.

+# Testing #

+## Page Testing

+Requiring much more python code than even my previous project, this was the hardest project of the course so far.
+It was also the one that took the most amount of time to test because each app had to be checked and ensured that they each flowed into each other seemlessly and could call upon each other without bugs and errors where appropriate.
+Finding errors in my code however was simplified since I had a tool which would inform me of any bugs and errors in the code already built in to django whereas in previous projects I would need a 3rd party dependency (Werkzeug) or simply experiment with the code until it functioned as intended.
+For this I will be going page by page to discuss the errors I found on each page and how I resolved them.
+This will also feature Testing user stories, how I created each custom app not featured in boutique ado (For which this project was heavily based on) and finally a discussion of the different validators during development.

+### Home

+On my home page, I had two dropdowns called Our collections and Our artwork respectively.
+These features were going to be utilized so that a user could jump straight to the products page knowing what they were looking for.
+However upon testing they did not work as intended, they would not even drop down to reveal options.
+After checking my javascript I had realized that I was using the wrong version of popperJS.
+After swapping to an earlier version, the features worked as intended.
+There was also the issue that they would end up showing the same html content despite not having the same info in the code itself.
+To rectify this particular error, I made sure that each dropdown had unique tags and labels, this made it so that one dropdown would not communicate with the same options.
+This proved to be effective and fixed my error.

+### Product

+When testing my product app, I had a similar issue to my homepage where I could not get my dropdowns to work.
+While they did indeed drop down with options and most of them worked as intended, the option to search by art collection did not work.
+Upon investigation, I learned that it was an error due to how I set up my search functionality.
+Originally, when a sort function like that was called, the search criteria was split up using underscores via javascript so that only the sort criteria was used and not other parts of the variable name used in the views.
+However, in my models, the art collection model was called as art_collection.
+This meant that upon attempts to search for art_collection, it would instead only search for art, thus throwing up the error.
+To resolve this, everything with an underscore involved in the process was replaced with a - instead of _.
+This resolved the issue and now all my app dropdowns work as intended.

+### Product Detail

+The product detail had an error that was also ultimately resolved by rolling back the sites version of popperJS.
+This time rather than experiencing any issues with a dropdown, it was instead an issue where trying to use the quantity buttons provided instead refreshed the page.
+Rolling back popperJS did indeed resolve this issue.

+### Bag

+A significant issue with the development of the bag, was the lack of javascript functionality.
+Initially, the update and delete buttons were non functional and instead merely just refreshed the page repeatedly.
+When I investigated the issue, I learned that the issue was in the use of an outdated version of popperJS.
+Once an older version was implemented, the javascript worked as intended save for the toast.
+They would disappear far too quickly for the users to read them and their close buttons did not work.
+This was fixed by giving them the missing classes to interact with bootstraps aria labels and giving them a data class to extend their timeout time to 5000ms as opposed to the default 500ms.

+### Checkout

+This app, after intial confusion with how to set up stripe due to not properly setting up it's webhooks, was mainly marred by an unresponsive layout as both sides of the container would start to merge onto each other.
+To rectify this I made the bootstrap columns that were normally 6 in width, instead only conditionally 6 depending on screen size whilst the normal column size was set to 12.
+This made it so that the order information was below the checkout form and thus easier to read on mobile devices.
+Another error this app suffered was that upon completing the checkout operation, it would not actually take users to the checkout success page, instead just keeping them on the same page.
+This was because I had forgotten to add the args to the redirect function on line 78 within it's views.py.
+Once this was added, it was able to take users to the correct page because it now could use order id's to take it there.

+### Testimony

+At first, I had an issue with creating the edit feature because my attempts to try and set it up so that the form would open up with the id's data already present in it were not working correctly.
+Some attempts trying to adopt earlier flask code would even provide errors to django.
+In the end, I fixed the error because I had forgotten to trigger that even in the GET method of my view rather than try and squeeze it into the post function.
+This then allowed the form data to be present in the edit form so that users could see what they were editing.
+My delete function suffered a different issue.
+When the modal was called to ensure the user did not accidentally delete the button, when that button was pressed, even if the use was the same as the creator: It was registered as a different user and they were sent back to the testimony page with an error toast.
+The reason for this was never fully understood however it might have been due to allauth registering the user on a page by page basis.
+Due to the code for the modal being set as an include, it counted users on that page as different to users on the original testimony page.
+So to fix this, I simply moved the modal code out of the include and back onto the main page and it worked as intended.

+### Contact

+For contact, the only error that came up was shared by the checkout app and some allauth functionality.
+Due to spelling mistakes in the email section of settings.py, the emails would not send out as intended.
+Correcting these spelling mistakes fixed the issue.

 ## User Stories Testing